Lollipopsaurus/junkdrawer/README.md

 to install all the necessary libraries.

 What?
 You don't have python3 or pip3?
-Go here and install this: https://www.python.org/downloads/ Jesus...
+Go here and install this: https://www.python.org/downloads/ I'm on 3.5.2.
+Lord help you here.

 ### Execution:
 ```